rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 during the years that he lived in Greenville.
 He was always forging new frontiers in logging, although the boundaries were tight even in those days.
-I remember Jack as having been about as tough as nails, but he could also be kind and considerate – a rare combination.
-What he couldn’t be is patient with anything that hindered his progress."
+I remember Jack as having been about as tough as nails, but he could also be kind and considerate â€“ a rare combination.
+What he couldnâ€™t be is patient with anything that hindered his progress."

-Following maritime tradition, our father’s fleet of the logging trucks were christened with individual names professionally painted in script on the cab just above the windshields.
+Following maritime tradition, our fatherâ€™s fleet of the logging trucks were christened with individual names professionally painted in script on the cab just above the windshields.
 Blood, Sweat and Tears, Sweatin Tears, and the prophetic Too Young To Die were Internationals, while the